rust-stuco/lectures/week6/slides.md

 # Running Tests by Name

 Let's say we have 1000 tests, but only one is named `one_hundred`.
-We can pass the name in to `cargo test` to only run that test.
+We can run `cargo test one_hundred` to only run that test.

 ```
 $ cargo test one_hundred